changchuntzu0618/pepper_ros_idiap/Readme.md

 The code includes a facial emotion recognition module that creates an emotion buffer, updating it every 0.1 seconds to store user emotions.
 Additionally, it functions as a service node, offering the most frequent user emotion during both user and Pepper's speaking periods.

 #### [pepper_talk.py](./scripts/pepper_talk.py)

+The code includes the section for sending text and "say" commands to Pepper.
+It receives the text from another node, sends it to Pepper, and Pepper will articulate it either in the 'ALTextToSpeech' mode (just saying it) or in the 'ALAnimatedSpeech' mode (accompanied by movements while talking).